Patrons, Keynote Speakers and Advisory Board Members

 About the Center for Strategic Decision Research (CSDR)

 The Center for Strategic Decision Research is a small research institute located near Stanford University in Menlo Park, California.
-For over twenty years, CSDR has presented an annual forum--presently called The International Workshop on Global Security--in major European cities.
+For more than 30years, CSDR has presented an annual forum--presently called The International Workshop on Global Security--in major European cities.
 These workshops bring together political, military, industry, and academic leaders from North American, European, Asian, and African countries to discuss global security challenges on an informal and not-for-attribution basis.
 Participants have included the heads of state or government of Austria, Czech Republic, Hungary, Poland, Slovakia, Latvia, Lithuania, Estonia, Luxembourg, Romania, and Bulgaria, as well as foreign ministers, defense ministers, ambassadors, military leaders, business leaders, academics, and representatives from the European Union, NATO, the OSCE, and the United Nations.
 CSDR has recently sponsored annual conferences at Stanford University on the Horn of Africa and has long-term interests in finding ways to better transatlantic and global relations.
 CSDR also held workshops in Paris, France in partnership with the French Defense Ministry on the evolving roles of NATO, the EU, and ESDP.

 CSDR is currently interested in the development and communication of Alliance strategy for the coming decade in order to address the challenges of global terrorism--including not only growing asymmetric threats but also the genuine danger of nuclear hyperterrorist attacks that could threaten our civilization.
 Among the many requirements for such a strategy are improved transatlantic relations (which depends on reconciling the radically different world views found in Europe and North America), defense industrial cooperation among allies (as a basis for joint operational capability), and the need for a successful policy in the greater middle east (which cannot be achieved without progress toward peace between Israel and Palestine).
 International organizations, as well as treaties and other agreements, must be strengthened to slow the proliferation of WMDs.
 Above all, the struggle against terrorism cannot be won by military means alone: underlying causes must be understood and addressed.
 More recently, the global economic crisis has unexpectedly emerged as perhaps the greatest single threat to global well-being and security.

-CSDR Staff
+CSDR Leadership

-Anne D. Baylon, LL.B., M.A., Co-Director, anne@csdr.org
+Anne D. Baylon, LL.B (Paris)., M.A.
+(Stanford), Co-Director, anne@csdr.org

-Jean Lee, graphics and photography, lee@meanjean.com
+Jean Lee, BA (Stanford), graphics and photography, lee@meanjean.com

 Contact Information